kaylacha/finch-robot-project/README.md

 ## Essential Question
 How can we apply object-oriented programming principles and Java concepts to create interactive, autonomous robot behaviors that solve real-world challenges?
+We can program robots using different java concepts such as different method signatures in order to move the robot in any direction you want, change the color, add audio, etc...
+Esentially you are able to code the robot which can be applied in the real world by coding a robot to do a task.

 ## Project Overview
 In this project-based learning experience, you will program a Finch 2.0 robot to perform one of three challenges: